There are lots of ways to reduce, reuse and recycle everyday.

-- Think green while shopping the winter sales.
-Bring your own reusable cloth bag for carrying your purchases, and try to buy items with minimal packaging and/or made with recycled content.
+- Use reusable bags when you shop.
+Buy items with minimal packaging and/or made with recycled content.
 For example, buy fleece jackets made from recycled soda bottles, sneakers made with recycled rubber soles, or clothes made from recycled cotton scraps.

-- This Valentine's Day, show your love for the earth by sending recycled-content greeting cards.
+- This Valentine's Day, show your love for the earth by sending recycled-content greeting cards or an electronic greeting.